10 Multifamily Amenity & Clubhouse Design Trends That Will Dominate 2026

 2. Micro-Wellness Zones

 Because a 5,000-square-foot gym is no longer enough.
 Residents want wellness.
 We all know now, how much we have been poisoned and contaminated.
 People are biohacking in epic portions.
 I know because I am personally one of them.
 Yes, full confession, I have a refrigerator full of supplements that promise to grow my telomeres.
+A survey from the National Multifamily Housing Council in 2024 found that 74% of renters consider sustainable features to be important.
+That’s pretty telling that wellness and sustainability are on the forefront of people’s mind.
 I’ve been trying to get clients to incorporate spa amenities for years with no takers, but I think we are finally here.
 Were talking infrared sauna pods, cold-plunge alcoves, cozy breath-work nooks and recovery lounges.
 Meditation and Rest are the rage, and this trend is not going out anytime soon.
 Tiny zones like these cost way less than a full spa but photograph like a million bucks on Instagram too.

 3. Outdoor-Indoor Blur

 This trend isn’t new.
 When I was in college we coined it ‘bringing the outdoors in’.
 But it’s taking off as of late, and there are advancements in materials and fabrics that is allowing it happen without damaging consequences, even in the Florida micro-climate like we have here.
 Yes this means micro-plastics!
 Refer to Trend 2.
-Disappearing nano-walls, covered outdoor kitchens in the exact same finishes as indoors, fire-pit living rooms, poolside cabanas that feel like an extension of the clubhouse.
+Disappearing nano-walls that pocket completely and still hit hurricane ratings.
+Indoor kitchens flowing seamlessly into covered outdoor ones, fire-pit living rooms, poolside cabanas that are an extension of the clubhouse.
 Work that in with floor lanterns and accents of light that speak romantic retreat because Amenity spaces should feel like a Resort hotel.

 4. Biophilic Layering 102

 The simple living wall is yesterday's biophilia.
 Today’s trend is about engaging the full sensory journey of nature.
 This is Biophilic Layering 102: focusing on rich texture, evocative scent, and ambient sound.
-Think moss installations, towering preserved olive trees, water features audible from the leasing office.
-We are using essential oils and plantings to elicit subtle, grounding smells of cypress or blood orange, ensuring the space feels truly alive and immersive.
+Think moss installations, (out of reach from toddlers and tipsy residents) towering preserved olive trees filling a double height space, water features audible from the leasing office, that pump out oxygenated low lying mist and add essential oils to elicit subtle, grounding smells of cypress or blood orange, ensuring the space feels truly alive and immersive.
+Residents relax the second they walk in, leasing closes faster because nobody wants to leave, and the whole place photographs like a high-end Resort.

 5. Flexible Pop-Up Event Rooms